T-Square in Astrology

 Why the T-Square is so common

 Some writers use mutable grand cross loosely to mean a mutable T-Square.
-Strictly, a Grand Cross has four planets; a T-Square has three.
-The confusion happens because Mutable T-Squares often feel like Grand Crosses from inside the native's experience (scattered focus on multiple fronts), even though geometrically they are smaller.
+Strictly, a Grand Cross has four participants and a T-Square has three.
+The confusion happens because both are hard-aspect structures, but geometrically they are different.

 The apex planet is the engine

-The apex is where the pattern's energy concentrates.
-Read the apex's sign and house to understand where the tension releases.
-A Mars apex in the 10th house points to career-visible assertion.
-A Saturn apex in the 4th house points to structural work on home or roots.
-A Moon apex in the 5th house points to creative work routed through emotional life.
+The apex is where the pattern concentrates.
+Read the apex's sign and house to understand where the pressure is likely to express.
+A Mars apex in the 10th house can point to visible assertion around work or public role.
+A Saturn apex in the 4th house can point to structural themes around home or roots.
+A Moon apex in the 5th house can route the pattern through emotional and creative life.

 Working the empty leg